Part 2. The Two Labors. An Introduction To The Necessity Of The Street Meeting

 In the days of the early Church, the brethren were compelled to seek the shelter of private dwellings.
 It was a perilous thing to be found gathering as an outlawed sect.
 Though the record does not detail the exact manner in which three thousand souls were brought to a saving knowledge in a single day (Acts 2:41), it is a safe assumption that such a multitude was not gathered regularly for a formal service within four walls as we do today.
 It may have been in one another's houses that the multitude converged that the Spirit moved with such mighty power as the church grew.

 It is a lamentable truth that we have too often married our earthly comfort to our religion, and this at the bitter expense of the Great Commission.
 We have become a people who prefer the soft cushion of the pew to the hard soil of the harvest field, the air-conditioned halls to the humid air of the marketplace.
 To be sure, the meeting upon the open street is but one path in the service of the Master.
 There is also that noble labor of church planting—the establishing of a new lighthouse in a dark land.
 Yet, this, too, is but the fruit of a most intentional evangelism.
-No vine ever brought forth such grapes without the gardener first treading the soil with a heavy heart and a purposeful hand.
+No vine ever brought forth such grapes without the gardener first treading the ground with great toil and a determined hand.

 Crude though the street meeting may be deemed by the refined, it remains a piercing appeal to the lost, such as the comfortable religion of our day has seen fit to discard.
 No longer viewed as a mandated commission from the hand of the Lord, evangelism has been relegated to the status of a mere optional program.
 In a tragic exchange, the agony of the secret closet has been bartered for the organization of the committee; men have dared to lay their hands upon the Ark of God, seeking to drape it in the glittering trinkets of the world to entice the entitled and augment their numbers.
-Yet, though the land overflows with liturgy and hermeneutics—though well-prepared messages are delivered week after week and the professing church indulges in self-praise—Christ is continually scoffed at, and the nation remains darker than ever.
+Yet, though the land overflows with liturgy and hermeneutics—though well-prepared messages are delivered week after week and the professing church indulges in praising itself, contented with its religious crowns—Christ is continually scoffed at, and the nation remains darker than ever.
 Such empty ceremony was never the heartbeat of true, Biblical worship.
+The small New Testament church, insignificant by today's standards, turned the world upside down.

 A holy necessity is laid upon us, for the hand of the Almighty constrains our very souls.
 When we look upon the sea of faces before us as we lift up the glorious Gospel, the weight of their eternal destiny presses heavily upon our hearts.
 For should we remain silent, might these not be the very souls who, on that great day of Judgment, would plead that no warning was ever sounded for them to heed?
 Oh, what sorrow.
-For God is robbed of His rightful honor wherever a lamp remains unlit, a believer keeps his silence, or a professor of religion plows on without the quickening power of the Holy Spirit.
+For God is robbed of His rightful honor wherever a lamp remains unlit, a believer keeps his silence, or a professor of religion plows on in the arm of his own strength, without the quickening power of the Holy Spirit.

 Heaven forbid that we should think the silence of His children brings glory to the Most High.
 No, it is only those who know their God who shall wax valiant and do exploits, heeding that Great Commission laid upon us all.
 The assembly of the saints must be nurtured in the deep things of the Almighty, that they may be fitted to go forth into the celestial warfare for the souls of men.
 For while the Church is surely a nursery for new babes in Christ, it is likewise a mighty forge, where the soldiers of the Mighty God are tempered and clothed with that promised power—the power to advance against and withstand the hosts of darkness, over all the power of the enemy, of whom we are assured a final and glorious victory.